Talatal Ghar: Chambers and Compartments

 From east to west, several rooms run along a long corridor; and from north to south are numerous smaller wings.
 The ground floor served as stables, store rooms, and servants' quarters.
 The Kareng Ghar was built mainly of wood, which deteriorated over time.
-The Royal apartments were on the upper story, of which only a few rooms now remain, close to an octagonal room on the northern wing which once served as the Puja Ghar (prayer house) of either Mahadev or Kamadev.
+The royal apartments were on the upper story, of which only a few rooms now remain, close to an octagonal room on the northern wing which once served as the prayer house.
 There are stairs leading up to the terrace.
 To the north of the staircase, there is the Mantranaghar (Conference-room) and east of it there is the Barcharā (Assembly hall) which was made of bamboo and wooden pillars near it, was the royal archives called Ghandia Bhoral under the Gandhia Baruah and Gandhia Phukan.
 To the east there is the assembly hall of Nyay-Sodha-Phukan (Court of chief justice), to the south there is the assembly hall of Bhitarual Phukan (the secret Assembly Hall).
 An isolated room stands in the south which is believed to have been used by the queen during her confinement.
-On the south-west there stands an another isolated room, possibly the royal kitchen.
+On the south-west stands another isolated room, possibly the royal kitchen.
 The interior and exterior of the palace were once beautifully engraved with reliefs of hunting scenes, floral designs, god and goddesses which only a few has survived.

 The Rangpur Palace was once surrounded by a brick fortification and an earthen fort (Garh) with dikes filled with water.
-There is a Gola Ghar built in Do-chala styel, for the purpose of storing (gunpowder and ammunition), near the palace.
+There is a Gola Ghar built in Do-chala style, for the purpose of storing (gunpowder and ammunition), near the palace.

 Archaeological Survey

-Archaeological excavations of Talatal Ghar in 2000-2001, unearthed a buried structure on the North-western and North-eastern side of the complex.
+Archaeological excavations of Talatal Ghar in 2000–2001, unearthed a buried structure on the North-western and North-eastern side of the complex.
 Among the archaeological remains were brick platform, pathway, long walls, drain made of terracotta pipes and the ceramic objects found were vases, vessels, dishes, bowls etc.

 However, the first Ground Penetrating Survey (GPR) in the northeast, undertaken at two Ahom monuments in the Sivasagar district in early April 2015, did not reveal the existence of any secret tunnel.
 The survey was carried out by IIT Kanpur, in collaboration with the Guwahati circle of the Archaeological Survey of India, over a period of five days at Talatal Ghar and Ahom Royal Palace (Kareng Ghar), both in Sivasagar district.